 How to Fix It

 The first step to improving your domain reputation is to analyze the data and find out what went wrong.
+Ask yourself:

-Did you have a lot of unsubscribers?
-Are you sending too many emails without setting up DKIM and SPF records?
-Did your newsletters get marked as spam?
-Have you kept your list dormant for a long time?
+• Are you sending too many emails without setting up DKIM and SPF records?

-3. Your Email Triggers Spam Filters
+3. Your Email Content Triggers Spam Filters

-Perhaps the link text in your content doesn’t match the URL behind it.
+Other reasons spam filters may flag your emails can be due to the link text in your content doesn’t match the URL behind it.
 Or that your emails have consistently low engagement, like high bounces and low opens.
 If these happen, filters adapt and deliver your email to the junk folder.

 How to Fix It